-SUMMARY: At the end of May, subsurface water levels were higher than average for this time of year across Wales, southwest England, northern England and eastern Scotland with low to medium relative wetness.
+SUMMARY: At the end of June, subsurface water levels were higher than average for this time of year across southern England with low to medium relative wetness.

-\Example month displaying extreme relative wetness
+Example month displaying extreme relative wetness

 The Hydrological Outlook UK provides an outlook for the water situation for the UK over the next three months and beyond.
 For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net